AlenK123/V.A.Silly/README.md

 The largest part of the project is the object detection engine **(C++)** that uses a selective search algorithm to detect objects in the frame of a feed. using <a href=''> OpenCv</a>, we make region proposals and then, by using cool math and cool algorithms we reduce the regions to about less than 10-20% of the initial region proposals to more relevant regions. <a href=''>Sources</a><br>

 After gathering all of the regions we take every ROI and send it to the classifier for classification and confidence score of the network.
-We use only classification where: Let $\theta = confidence(ROI)$, we take results where $\theta >= 0.4$. so about 40% confidence score is fine in the meantime.<br>
+We use only classification where the confidence score is larger than 0.4. so about 40% confidence score is fine in the meantime.<br>

 After all of these boring stuff we draw a bounding box around the object and write the classification in the bounding box